KerstenBreuer/C2WL-Rocket/README.md

 While a more extensive guide is one the way, please refer to `c2wl-rocket --help`.

 ## Licence:
-This repository is free to use or modify under the Apache 2.0 Licence.
+This repository is free to use and modify under the Apache 2.0 Licence.